2025 in spaceflight: Human spaceflight

 On 30 January, Sunita Williams broke the world record for the most time spent on spacewalk by a woman when she accumulated 62 hours and 6 minutes on her ninth EVA.
 The record was previously held by Peggy Whitson with 60 hours and 21 minutes.

-On 1 April at 01:46 (UTC) (Note: SpaceX's Fram2 mission launched on March 31, 2025 at 9:46 PM EDT.), Fram2 launched aboard a SpaceX Falcon 9 rocket, becoming the first crewed spaceflight to enter a polar retrograde orbit, i.e., to fly over Earth's poles.
+On 1 April at 01:46 (UTC), (Note: SpaceX's Fram2 mission launched on March 31, 2025 at 9:46 PM EDT.)
+Fram2 launched aboard a SpaceX Falcon 9 rocket, becoming the first crewed spaceflight to enter a polar retrograde orbit, i.e., to fly over Earth's poles.

+The Axiom Mission 4 to the ISS (25 June to 15 July), which debuted the newest Crew Dragon capsule Grace, carried a four-person crew including commander Peggy Whitson, pilot Shubhanshu Shukla of ISRO, and mission specialists Sławosz Uznański-Wiśniewski, an ESA project astronaut from Poland, and Tibor Kapu, representing the Hungarian Space Office.
+For India, this was the first human spaceflight mission under the Gaganyyan program.
+For India, Poland, and Hungary, this was their second human spaceflight after their first astronauts participated in the Interkosmos program in the 1970s and 1980s.

+In September, Northrop Grumman debuted the newest version of its uncrewed resupply spacecraft, Cygnus XL, with increased payload capacity and pressurized volume.

-Japan debuted its new resupply spacecraft, HTV-X, that flew aboard H3 on 26 October 2025 (HTV-X1) and successfully arrived at ISS on 29 October 2025.
+JAXA debuted its new resupply spacecraft, HTV-X, that flew aboard H3 on 26 October 2025 (HTV-X1) and successfully arrived at ISS on 29 October 2025.